qpwoeirut/turieowpq/README.md

 # turieowpq

 This repo stores the code for qpwoeirut's spambot named turieowpq (turi for short).
+Turi can also play music, sort of.
+It's been personalized for my own preferences and might not work too well if multiple people use it at once.

 The `.env` file isn't in the repository since it's secret.